jsenv/jsenv-server/readme.md

 # Protocol and certificate

-`startServer` starts a server in https by default.
-It uses a self signed certificate to do so.
-You can [pass your own certificate](#pass-your-own-certificate).
+`startServer` starts a server in https by default without asking you to provide an https certificate.
+A default certificate is used and can be found in [src/jsenvSignature.js](./src/jsenvSignature.js).
+If you don't want to create and [pass your own certificate](#pass-your-own-certificate), you should trust the one in [src/jsenvSignature.js](./src/jsenvSignature.js).
 It's also possible to disable https using [protocol parameter](#protocol).

 ## Trusting jsenv certificate